 10th of December 2019.
 After the snow, back to sun.
 Great sunrise and a moment when Mont Blanc seems to have a pink fluffy wig.
 For the first half of the morning the clouds in the valley seem to literally swirl moving up the valley on the far side and down it on this side.
 Amazing.
 Pretty amzing snow clearing on roads and the car parks too.

 11th of December 2019.
 I think this one is simple: a bleak, grey old day after a flash of nice colour with the sunrise and ending with a bit of snow!

 12th of December 2019.
 A lovely day emerged quite early morning with valley cloud churning away opposite and a layer of high cloud sweeps across like a theatrical curtain coming down just before sunset.
 I’ll miss these videos when I’m away!

 13th of December 2019.
 Wow, that was a lot of snow both falling but also being blown around by some pretty strong winds.
 I did wipe the window a few times in the morning but gave up as nature was winning!
 The snowploughs seemed to make a similar decision mid morning: I think the wind was redistributing the snow pretty much as fast as they were moving it.
 I guess that means there was a particular light consistency to the snow.
 Not visually much here!

-As this list is getting long and will get much longer, I’m repeating the annotated framegrab here to name some landmarks.
+I’m repeating the annotated framegrab here to name some landmarks.
 Click on the image to expand it.